yuqitanyq/tp/docs/DeveloperGuide.md

 * 3b.
 Patron has already requested for the book.

-    * 3a1.
+    * 3b1.
 LibTask shows an error message.

       Use case resumes from step 3.

-* 3b.
+* 3c.
 The book is already borrowed by the same user.

-    * 3a1.
+    * 3c1.
 LibTask shows an error message.

       Use case resumes from step 3.

-* 3b.
+* 3d.
 The book is available for borrowing.

-    * 3a1.
+    * 3d1.
 LibTask shows an error message.

       Use case resumes from step 3.

-* 3b.
+* 3e.
 The book already has 3 requesters.

-    * 3a1.
+    * 3e1.
 LibTask shows an error message.

       Use case resumes from step 3.